bleds22e/settlers_of_antarctica/modules/module_1/lessons/module_1_2-3.md

 ### Group challenge (Until the end of class)

-Construct a small script (with all of the appropriate formatting we discussed) that calculates the average (mean) circumference of trees in the orange data set.
+Construct a new Rmarkdown script (with all of the appropriate formatting we discussed) that calculates the average (mean) circumference of trees in the orange data set.
 Assign this to a variable called mean_circ and print it to the console.

 Save the script and be ready to share it at the beginning of next class.